OneSparse/OneSparse/README.md

 container with postgres:11 and GraphBLAS compiled with debug symbols on.
 This will automatically run test.sql.
-If you provide any argument to test.sh the container will not be immediately cleaned up, and you can access the database directly with `./psql`
+If you provide any argument to test.sh the container will not be immediately cleaned up, and the argument will be run in a tmux in the container, so to launch a psql, do `./test.sh psql`.
+GDB is installed so create another pane and attach to the current database pid to debug the C code.

 DONE-ish:

-* Matrix type for INT64 (float4)
+* Matrix type for INT64 (bigint)
 * matrix_agg/matrix_tuples to GrB_Matrix_build
 * matrix_tuples from GrB_Matrix_extractTuples
 * vector type for INT64 (float4)